Financial Assessment Information

 One of the reasons for foreclosure is for not keeping these two items up to date.
 See my Foreclosure page.
 Until January 2011, lenders would typically advance the funds to make these payments and add them to the principal.
 In January, 2011, HUD required lenders to stop that practice and to foreclose.
 This is one of the reasons Wells Fargo stopped doing Reverse Mortgages.
 They didn't want the headline risk.

-It is unlike qualifying for a regular mortgage (what we in the industry call a forward mortgage - the opposite of a reverse mortgage).
-It is much more simplified.
+It is similar but different from qualifying for a regular mortgage (what we in the industry call a forward mortgage - the opposite of a reverse mortgage).

 It mainly looks at cash flow and tries to determine if there are expected to be enough funds to keep up with the borrower's necessities as well as paying their taxes and insurance.

 Income - The loan originator will ask the borrower for their income information.
-This is not new.
-FHA required that to be on the application before for statistical purposes.
 The borrower will be asked to sign a 4506T form that allows the lender to gather tax information from the IRS.
 If the borrower does not file taxes, they will be asked to provide income documents.
 For many, this will be their social security award letter.
 If they have other income, it may include 1099's and W-2s.

 Expenses - As before, the loan originator will ask for the homeowner's insurance declaration page which recaps the insurance company as well as coverage, expiration dates and the cost.